lawhitmi/CS4BD-A3-Kafka/README.md

     - Employs one-record-at-a-time processing to achieve millisecond processing latency, and supports event-time based windowing operations with out-of-order arrival of records.
     - Offers necessary stream processing primitives, along with a high-level Streams DSL and a low-level Processor API.

-    The difference with Kafka Streams is its seamless integration with Kafka.
-The API is build directly on top of the Kafka producers and consumers, providing a simple interface to these lower level APIs.
+    The difference with Kafka Streams that it is a library which allows the stream processing to be embedded within the application.
+This allows packaging and deployment as part of your application.

 # 3) Yes